Long Island: Music

 Music on Long Island (Nassau and Suffolk) is strongly influenced by the proximity to New York City and by the youth culture of the suburbs.

 Psychedelic rock was widely popular in the 1960s as flocks of disaffected youth travelled to NYC to participate in protest and the culture of the time.
-R & B also has a history on Long Island, most notably Huntington-born Mariah Carey, one of the top-selling musicians of all time.
-In the late 1970s through the 1980s, the influence of radio station WLIR made Long Island one of the first places in the U.S. to hear and embrace European New Wave bands such as Depeche Mode, the Pet Shop Boys, and Culture Club.
-In the 1990s, hip-hop became popular with rap pioneers Rakim, EPMD, De La Soul, MF Doom, and Public Enemy growing up on Long Island.
+Rhythm and blues also has a history on Long Island, most notably Huntington-born Mariah Carey, one of the top-selling musicians of all time.
+In the late 1970s through the 1980s, the influence of radio station WLIR made Long Island one of the first places in the nation to hear and embrace European New Wave bands, including Depeche Mode, Pet Shop Boys, and Culture Club.
+In the 1990s, hip hop music became popular.
+Rap pioneers Rakim, EPMD, De La Soul, MF Doom, and Public Enemy grew up on Long Island.
 Long Island was the home of a bustling emo scene in the 2000s, with bands such as Brand New, Taking Back Sunday, Straylight Run, From Autumn to Ashes and As Tall as Lions.
-More recently, newer acts from Long Island, including Austin Schoeffel, Jon Bellion, and Envy on the Coast, have made a name for themselves.

-Rock bands from Long Island include The Rascals, The Ramones (from Queens), Dream Theater, Blue Öyster Cult, Twisted Sister, and guitar virtuosos Donald (Buck Dharma) Roeser, John Petrucci, Steve Vai, and Joe Satriani, and drummer Mike Portnoy.
-Rock and pop singer Billy Joel grew up in Hicksville, and his music often reflects Long Island and his youth.
+Rock bands from Long Island include the Rascals, the Ramones (from Queens), Dream Theater, Blue Öyster Cult, Twisted Sister, and guitar virtuosos Donald (Buck Dharma) Roeser, John Petrucci, Steve Vai, and Joe Satriani, and drummer Mike Portnoy.
+Rock and pop singer Billy Joel grew up in Hicksville, and his music references Long Island and his youth.

-Nassau Coliseum and Northwell Health at Jones Beach Theater are venues used by national touring acts as performance spaces for concerts.
-Northwell Health at Jones Beach Theater is an outdoor amphitheatre at Jones Beach State Park.
-It is a popular place to view summer concerts that feature new and classic artists.
-It hosts a large Fourth of July fireworks show every year which fills the stands.
+Nassau Coliseum and Jones Beach Theater are venues used by national touring acts as performance spaces for concerts.
+Jones Beach Theater is a popular place to view summer concerts that feature new and classic artists.
+It also hosts a large Fourth of July fireworks show annually.